dumlutimuralp/antrea-packet-walks/part_c/README.md

 The current flow is a NEW and TRACKED flow and additionally it is coming from the gateway interface hence its reg0[0..15] was already set to "1" earlier in Table 10 (Section 5.1). **So the current flow matches the first flow entry in Table 105.** The actions in the first flow entry is to commit this tracked flow to conntrack table and hand it over to Table 110 (actions=ct(commit,table=110..)) and also set the NXM_NX_CT_MARK[] register to 0x20 (load:0x20) .
 The next stop is Table 110.

 **Note :** NSM_NX_CT_MARK register is used at a later stage for identifying the response from the backend2 pod and take the appropriate action on that return traffic.
 The reason is backend2 pod' s response to the current flow will have to be steered back to antrea-gw0 interface on Worker 1 node for ip tables NAT rule processing.
-(Section 8.4) Why ?
-Because this flow has come from the backendsvc service (from iptables processing) and will be delivered to the backend2 pod (although the source IP is frontend pod IP and destination IP is backend2 pod IP).
+It will be explained in Section 10.

 ## 9.9 L2ForwardingOut Table #110

 Table 110 on Worker 1 node is shown below.

 This table' s job is simple.
 First flow entry in this table first reads the value in register reg0[16].
-The reg0[16] was set to "1" back in L3Forwarding Table #70 (Section 9.7) .
-"1" means the destination MAC address in the current flow is known to OVS.
-And then the same flow entry reads the value in "NXM_NX_REG1" to see which OF port is the output port for this flow.
+If the value of this register is "1" in decimal, that means the destination MAC address is known to OVS and the flow should be able to get forwarded (otherwise it would get dropped).
+The same flow entry has an action defined as "actions=output:NXM_NX_REG1[]".
+What this action does is it reads the value in "NXM_NX_REG1" to determine the OF port this flow will be sent through and then sends the flow onwards to that port.

+The value of reg0[16] was set to "1" back in L3Forwarding Table #70 (Section 9.7).
 The value of REG1 was set to "0x1" (which is "1" in decimal) also back in L3Forwarding Table #70.
-"1" is the OF Port ID of tunnel0 interface (geneve_sys_6081 interface on Linux).
+"1" is the OF Port ID of tunnel0 interface (genev_sys_6081 interface on Linux).
 Hence the OVS sends this flow onwards to the tunnel0 interface to be encapsulated with GENEVE headers.

 <pre><code>
 vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int table=110 --no-stats